Free Non-Commercial RenderMan FAQ

 Simply, any usage of RenderMan that does not generate direct profits.
 Examples of non-commercial usage include evaluations, personal projects, learning, student and academic use, experimentation and research.

-Q: Are there any exceptions to the "non-commercial" use rule?
+15. Are there any profit earning exceptions to the "Non-Commercial" use rule?

-There are two significant exceptions to the non-commercial use rule.
-Indirect activities such as personal images or clips posted on YouTube / Vimeo that may generate advertising revenue are permitted.
-Please include a credit that your work was rendered with RenderMan.
+There are two significant exceptions.
+Indirect activities such as personal images or clips posted on YouTube or Vimeo that may generate advertising revenue are permitted.
+Please include a credit that your work was rendered with Pixar's RenderMan.
 Non-Commercial RenderMan can also be used as a platform on which you can develop commercial tools and plug-ins.
 If you are uncertain as to whether your requirement qualifies as non-commercial, please contact firstname.lastname@example.org for clarification.

-Q: How many licenses of the free Non-Commercial RenderMan will I be able to access?
+22. How many licenses of free Non-Commercial RenderMan can I access?

 A single Node-Locked license is provided free of charge for each RenderMan forum user name.

-Q: What is the process through which I will access a Non-Commercial RenderMan license?
+23. What is the process to access a Non-Commercial RenderMan license?

-When Non-Commercial RenderMan is released, you will be emailed instructions to connect to a webpage from which you will download the software.
-Once downloaded, you will install the software on your machine, after which a license application will request your forum username and password.
-If you have not previously licensed RenderMan on that machine, a license will be downloaded to the proper place for Non-Commercial RenderMan to properly function.
+Upon release, you will be emailed instructions to connect to a webpage from which you can download RenderMan.
+Once downloaded, you simply install the software on your machine, after which a license application requests your forum username and password.
+If you have not previously licensed RenderMan on that particular machine, a license will be downloaded into the proper place for Non-Commercial RenderMan to properly function.

-Q: Will I be able to copy Non-Commercial RenderMan to another machine once it is installed?
+24. Can I copy Non-Commercial RenderMan to another machine once installed?

-GPU's will not be supported in the upcoming release due to the fluidity of the current development landscape.
-However, GPU's are an important aspect of the future direction of rendering that we are working on, some of which Pixar has already demonstrated in public.
-As the technology matures for comprehensive production usage in RenderMan, we will reveal more when ready.
+The first version of Non-Commercial RenderMan is a multi-threaded software application that does not use GPU's due to the current fluidity of the hardware and supporting software standards.
+However GPU's are an important aspect of the future direction of rendering that Pixar is currently researching, some of which has already demonstrated in public.
+As the technology matures for comprehensive production usage we will reveal more in future.

-Q: Who will help with installation problems for Non-Commercial RenderMan?
+29. Who can help with installation problems for Non-Commercial RenderMan?

-The Non-Commercial RenderMan forum will be the central source of help and advice on installation and any other questions you may have.
+A community forum is being established as the central source for help and advice about installation along with any other questions you may have.

 This is a strategic and long-term commitment by Disney / Pixar to the advancement and dissemination of the production industry's most advanced rendering technologies and the interchange of assets in common formats.
 First, RenderMan going forwards is the conduit through which applicable rendering and image processing technologies developed within Disney / Pixar research will be channeled into the public domain to establish a common platform for production, research and development, trials and experimentation, and other applications.
 Second, it is Pixar's experience that limitations on software access have become an impediment to the development of the production industry, and that universal access and a set of common standards and practices can only stimulate further growth.
 Third, existing trial and evaluation methods of providing access through watermarked or time-expiration licenses are profoundly unsatisfying for proper evaluation.
 The resources and technology now being invested in RenderMan are of superior quality unduplicated anywhere, and will continue to anticipate the needs of film production imagery as Pixar has over the past 25-years.
 Providing RenderMan for free for non-commercial use represents the commitment of Disney / Pixar that RenderMan is the long-term film rendering standard.